matthiasn/clojure-system-book/manuscript/Example1-Counter.md

 Rather, nowadays, we want to build highly **interactive** web applications that feel like **desktop applications** or **mobile apps**, rather than the typical thing of the early web, where you submit a form and wait for some page to appear, seconds later.

 Ideally, we should be able to do the same thing on the client as we do on the server.
 Pass some data to a function, get some DOM subtree back, and move on.
-But for a long time there was no decent solution for this problem, which presumably has to do with the **[DOM](https://en.wikipedia.org/wiki/Document_Object_Model)** being this highly mutable construct, which UI frameworks such as **[AngularJS](https://angularjs.org/)** use directly for attaching data and functionality.
+But for a long time there was no decent solution for this problem, which presumably has to do with the **[DOM](https://en.wikipedia.org/wiki/Document_Object_Model)** being this highly mutable construct, which UI frameworks such as **[AngularJS 1.x](https://angularjs.org/)** use directly for attaching data and functionality.
 I tried to use AngularJS with **ClojureScript** a long time ago, and it just doesn't seem to work properly, in a way I'd call predictable.

 Then, along came **[React](https://facebook.github.io/react/)**, which changed everything.
 It allows us to write pure functions that we can feed immutable data, and that will build an entire DOM subtree out of the data every single time.
 Then, when a change in the data is detected, the render function is called again, generating the entire output. **React** will then do some diffing between the previous version and the latest version, in a virtual DOM, and deal with the messy DOM mutation to enact the detected changes in the "real" DOM.
 This approach may sound like a lot of work, but in reality, it's super fast, faster than anything we'd have to worry about in most cases.